Quest for Glory: Shadows of Darkness: Release

 Initially, the game was released in December 1993 on nine 3.5" floppy diskettes (as were many other Sierra adventures at the time) to accommodate gamers who didn't have a CD-ROM drive.
 Pressure to adorn shelves before the holiday season marred the first release with bugs that frustrated the earliest players.
 Other factors were that the game was ambitious in scope and complex in design compared to other adventures, and Sierra's adventure game technology, the SCI engine, had been undergoing significant revisions during development.
 Sierra later shipped a version 1.1a patch that was completed on January 10, 1994, free of charge, to customers who requested it.
 This game was among the first few published games shipped with known software bugs that the publisher planned to later rectify by providing a patch.
 Fortunately, the main release soon followed.
 Appearing in September 1994, this finalized CD version brought full recorded dialogue, a new intro cinematic, and fixed gameplay.
 The jewel box came with a game CD, manual, store catalogue, and legalities.
 The floppy version came with a smaller and less detailed manual.

 As the floppy version had no device-entrusted copyright protection, the player was asked to make several verifications at the beginning of each game.
-The CD version only required the disc.
+In the CD version, player progression is blocked until you brew a Rehydration Solution.
+The required preparation instructions and specific puzzle codes are in game's physical manual.